RichMorin/spec/README.md

 end
 ```

-This way the changes in your source code are minimal.
+This way, the changes in your source code are minimal.
 The recommended practice is to create all your specs in a separate module
 and just reference them with `@fspec`.